sagi-z/oonav/README.md

 ## Description

 * Navigate to method implementations in derived classes.
-* Navigate to derived classes.
+* Navigate to method in parent class.
-* Use fzf.
+* Use fzf (optional).
-* Using tags, prefferably for the entire project.
-* Keeping a synched tags for the project should be done manually or with another plugin.
+* Using tags, preferably for the entire project (keeping an updated tags for the project should be done manually or with another plugin).

+## Note

+Without tags for the entire project this plugin has very little benefit.

 ## Install

-TBD
+`Plug 'sagi-z/oonav'`

 ## Configuration

-TBD
+'''vim

+" To disable default mappings creation use: let g:oonav#create_mappings = 0

+" If you don't want to allow fzf change the value to 0.
+The default is 1. let g:oonav#allow_fzf = 1

+" If you want to allow fzf without preview change the value to 0.
+The default " is 1. let g:oonav#allow_fzf_preview = 1

+" oonav fzf tag preview is using perl.
+If 'perl' is not in your path the you can " specify the full path here.
+" The default is to use 'perl' from your PATH. let g:oonav#perl = 'perl'

+'''

 ## Usage

-TBD
+These mappings are created by default:

+'''vim

+"Goto derived (down the class hierarchy) map <unique> <Leader>gd  <Plug>(oonav-down)

+"Goto base (up the class hierarchy) map <unique> <Leader>gb  <Plug>(oonav-up)

+'''

 ## License

 MIT